Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 • Multi-day use without washing

-• Warmer feet even when wet (crucial for UK conditions)
+• Warmer feet even when wet — crucial on UK conditions

 Walking Socks vs Regular Socks: The Difference

-Standard socks aren't designed for extended walking.
-Here's what separates purpose-made walking socks:
+Standard socks aren't built for extended walking.
+Here is what separates purpose-made walking socks:

 FeatureWalking SocksRegular Socks

-MaterialMerino wool/technical fibresCotton/basic synthetics CushioningStrategic padding at heel & ballUniform or none Moisture managementActive wickingAbsorption only FitAnatomical, left/right specificGeneric tube shape ReinforcementHigh-wear areasNone SeamsFlat or seamless toeRaised seams
+MaterialMerino, alpaca, or technical fibreCotton or basic synthetic CushioningStrategic padding at heel and ballUniform or none Moisture managementActive wickingAbsorption only FitAnatomical, left/right specificGeneric tube shape ReinforcementHigh-wear areasNone SeamsFlat or seamless toeRaised seams

-Using regular socks for walking is like using trainers for mountaineering—technically possible, but you'll pay for it.
+Using regular socks for walking is like using trainers for mountaineering — technically possible, but expensive in blisters and replaced footwear.

 Caring for Your Walking Socks

-Quality merino socks last years with proper care.
-Treat them well and they'll return the favour on the trails.
+Quality merino and alpaca socks last years with proper care.
+Treat them well and they return the favour on the trails.

 • Use cold or lukewarm water (30°C maximum)